Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Docker Install.md

 ## Deployment Options (V2.0+)

-V2.0 lets you run Stirling-PDF in different ways depending on your needs:
+V2.0 lets you run Stirling PDF in different ways depending on your needs:

 ### Simple Deployment (Recommended)